Neck Arthritis (Cervical Spondylosis)

 Cervical Disc Replacement Procedure

-Dr. Bundy performs cervical disc replacements on an outpatient basis, so most patients are able to return home the day of surgery.
+Dr. Bundy and Dr. Carter perform cervical disc replacements on an outpatient basis, so most patients are able to return home the day of surgery.
 The procedure typically takes about an hour to complete.

-First, Dr. Bundy makes a small incision (typically about 2 inches) at the front of the neck to access the spine.
+First, the surgeon makes a small incision (typically about 2 inches) at the front of the neck to access the spine.
 He then removes the damaged disc and replaces it with an artificial disc implant.

 Disc replacement implants are typically made up of two metal surfaces, with one being attached to the vertebra above the affected disc space, and the other attached to the vertebra below.
 A medical-grade plastic insert may be placed between the two metal components, similar to a hip or knee replacement.
 This technique allows the patient to maintain motion at that level of the spine.